-It has been an age old continuous debate about Robotics Technology decreasing potential mechanical jobs for humans.
-While it may be true that with the advancements in technology of robotics, there have been countless large corporations that have provided all their labor intensive jobs to robots and machinery because machines are accurate and precise and human labor can make mistakes, but when one door closes, another one opens.
-Therefore it is not true that careers in mechanical are completely over because of technology advancements in robotics.
+It has been an age-old continuous debate about Robotics Technology decreasing potential mechanical jobs for humans.
+While it may be true that with the advancements in the technology of robotics, there have been countless large corporations that have provided all their labor-intensive jobs to robots and machinery because machines are accurate and precise and human labor can make mistakes, but when one door closes, another one opens.
+Therefore it is not true that careers in mechanical are completely over because of technological advancements in robotics.

 New Job Openings in Mechanical

 Mechanical is a branch that is eternal and everlasting.
 The birth of engineering happened with mechanical and it has diversified into so many other branches.
 It is true that old mechanical jobs are now obsolete but there is still a dire need of people who are skilled in mechanical and this need is not going anywhere for a long time!
 Here are a few opportunities for Mechanical Job seekers: